Schemes and funding to help with your childcare costs

 15 hours childcare - the universal offer available to everyone

 All 3 and 4-year-olds are entitled to attend a funded early education place from the term after their third birthday.
-That's 15 hours of funded childcare per week.
+That's 15 hours of funded childcare per week for 38 weeks.

 30 hours childcare - the extended offer available to working families

 30 hours gives working families an additional 15 hours on top of the 15 that's available to everyone.
-Your 3 or 4-year-old could be eligible for 30 hours funded childcare if you (and a partner if you have one) earn at least 16 hours at the National Minimum or Living Wage.
+Your 3 or 4-year-old could be eligible for 30 hours funded childcare per week for 38 weeks if you (and a partner if you have one) earn at least 16 hours at the National Minimum or Living Wage.

 You can also get 30 hours if your partner is working and you get any of these: